Function Signatures¶

 kind (

-) – The parameter’s kind.
-Seeinspect.Parameter.kind
+Any, default:inspect.Parameter.POSITIONAL_OR_KEYWORD) – The parameter’s kind.
+Seeinspect.Parameter.kindfor details.default (

-) – The parameter’s type annotation
+Any, default:inspect.Parameter.empty) – The parameter’s type annotation

 - classmethod from_parameter(parameter)¶